 Beyond Cancer™ to Present Two Posters for Ultra-High Concentration Nitric Oxide (UNO) Therapy at the 2023 AACR Annual Meeting

+Proffered abstracts accepted for presentation at the American Association for Cancer Research (AACR) Annual Meeting were released publicly today at 4:30 PM EDT

-GARDEN CITY, N.Y. and HAMILTON, Bermuda, March 14, 2023 (GLOBE NEWSWIRE) -- Beyond Cancer, Ltd., an affiliate of Beyond Air, Inc. XAIR that is developing ultra-high concentration nitric oxide (UNO) as an immunotherapeutic for solid tumors, today announced that Beyond Cancer, Ltd. will present two posters at the upcoming American Association for Cancer Research (AACR) Annual Meeting 2023, which is scheduled to be held April 14-19 in Orlando, Florida.
+/EIN News/ -- GARDEN CITY, N.Y. and HAMILTON, Bermuda, March 14, 2023 (GLOBE NEWSWIRE) -- Beyond Cancer, Ltd., an affiliate of Beyond Air, Inc. (NASDAQ: XAIR) that is developing ultra-high concentration nitric oxide (UNO) as an immunotherapeutic for solid tumors, today announced that Beyond Cancer, Ltd. will present two posters at the upcoming American Association for Cancer Research (AACR) Annual Meeting 2023, which is scheduled to be held April 14-19 in Orlando, Florida.

 Details of the poster presentations are as follows: